Kiffhost/exalted-scripture-understanding/Charms/Martial Arts/Sidereal Martial Arts/Obsidian Shards of Infinity Style/Black Shards Fall Like Ice.md

   - "[[A Likeness of Absence]]"
 ---
 *Every choice creates the future that follows it — but sometimes, all choices lead to the same inevitable outcome.*
-The stylist makes ({lower of [[Essence]] or Perception} + 1) undodgeable decisive attacks against a single enemy, seeming to multiply into countless reflections that strike from every possible angle.
-Each attack has base damage ([[Perception]]); she divides her [[Initiative]] evenly among them, rounded up, to determine their total damage.
-Each ignores [[Hardness]] and [[Defense]] bonuses from full defenses and light or heavy cover.
-If there’s any possible angle from which an enemy behind full cover could be attacked, she can do so, though he receives +3 non-Charm [[Defense]].
-The defend other action and similar effects can’t protect characters from this attack unless enhanced by magic capable of defending against unblockable and undodgeable attacks.
+The stylist seems to multiply into countless reflections that strike from every possible angle, making (Perception + 1) undodgeable decisive attacks against a single enemy.
+The stylist divides her Initiative evenly among the attacks, rounded up to determine their total damage, and ignores Hardness.
+If she has any bonus dots of Perception from this style’s Charms, she adds that many dice of damage on each attack.
+These attacks ignore Defense bonuses both from the full defense action and from cover.
+They can even bypass full cover if there’s any possible angle from which an enemy could be attacked, though he receives +3 non-Charm Defense against it.
+The defend other action and similar effects can’t protect characters from this attack unless they could protect against unblockable and undodgeable attacks.
-Once all attacks are complete, the stylist appears anywhere she chooses within close range of her target as the reflections shatter into reflective black glass.
-This is a one-time environmental hazard with difficulty ([[Perception]]) and damage ([[Essence]], maximum 5) against all characters— friend or foe — within close range of her victim, except the stylist.
+Once all attacks are complete, the stylist appears anywhere she chooses within close range of her target.
+This doesn’t count as her movement action for the round.
+Her reflections shatter into black glass, a onetime environmental hazard with difficulty (Perception) and damage (Essence, maximum 5) against all characters— friend or foe — within close range of her victim, except the stylist.
-## Enlightenment
+### Enlightenment
-Non-Excellency [[Charms]] need only have their cost paid once to apply to all attacks the stylist makes.
+The stylist can direct her attacks against multiple foes instead of making them all against one enemy.